kangawoo44/CS-Learning/Javascript/Problem Solving Patterns/Problem Solving Patterns.md

 ## Multiple Pointers
 - Creating pointers or values that correspond to an index or position and move towards the beginning, end  or middle based on certain condition.
 - Very efficient for solving problems with minimal space complexity as well.

+## Sliding Window
+- This pattern involves creating a window which can either be an array or number from one position to another.
+- Depending on a certain condition, the window either increases or closes (and a new window is created).
+- Very useful for keeping track of a subset of data in an array/string etc.